 I started my career at a small wildlife publishing house in 2009, then became an editorial assistant at publishing giant Pearson Education.

-Since starting my own editing business in 2011, I’ve worked with over a hundred authors and trained over a hundred editors.
-I’ve presented at a few conferences – online for ALLi and in-person for the SfEP.
+Since starting my own editing business in 2011, I’ve worked with hundreds of authors and trained hundreds of editors.

 I have a master’s degree (MA) in Creative Writing from Royal Holloway, University of London, where I wrote my dissertation on the conflict between the natural and the mechanical in steampunk literature.